gulfiliz/gulfiliz.github.io/_posts/2025-03-02-quantum-chromodynamics.md

 ## Coda

-At the center of every proton — in every atom of your body — three quarks are confined by gluons in a space smaller than
+At the center of every proton, in every atom of your body, three quarks are confined by gluons in a space smaller than
 $$10^{-15}$$ meters.

-The gluons are massless —
+The gluons are massless.
-they travel at the speed of light.
+They travel at the speed of light.
-But they are permanently trapped — by their own mutual interactions, by the topology of the color field, by confinement.
+But they are permanently trapped: by their own mutual interactions, by the topology of the color field, by confinement.